IAS 36 goodwill impairment review, VIU basis, oil price and other assumptions, climate change, oil company

 For discounted cash flow calculations, future cash flows are adjusted for risks specific to the CGU.
 Value-in-use calculations are typically discounted using a pre-tax discount rate based upon the cost of funding the group derived from an established model, adjusted to a pre-tax basis and incorporating a market participant capital structure and country risk premiums.
 Fair value less costs of disposal discounted cash flow calculations use a post-tax discount rate.

-The discount rates applied in impairment tests are reassessed each year and, in 2024, the post-tax discount rate was 8% (2023 8%) other than for renewable power assets.
-Where the CGU is located in a country that was judged to be higher risk, an additional premium of 1% to 3% was reflected in the post-tax discount rate (2023 1% to 4%).
+The discount rates applied in impairment tests are reassessed each year and, in 2025, the post-tax discount rate was 8% (2024 8%) other than for renewable power assets.
+Where the CGU is located in a country that was judged to be higher risk, an additional premium of 1% to 3% was reflected in the post-tax discount rate (2024 1% to 3%).
 The judgement of classifying a country as higher risk and the applicable premium takes into account various economic and geopolitical factors.
-The pre-tax discount rate, other than for renewable power assets, typically ranged from 9% to 20% (2023 9% to 20%) depending on the risk premium and applicable tax rate in the geographic location of the CGU.
-For renewable power assets, which were tested primarily on a fair-value basis in 2024 (including those in equity accounted entities) tests were performed using a post-tax cost of equity-based discount rate range of 8.75% to 9.5%.
-In 2023, tests were performed on a value-in-use basis using a post-tax WACC-based discount rate of 6.5%.
+The pre-tax discount rate, other than for renewable power assets, typically ranged from 9% to 18% (2024 9% to 20%) depending on the risk premium and applicable tax rate in the geographic location of the CGU.
+For renewable power assets tested on a value-in-use basis, primarily the CGUs for which goodwill was allocated following the Lightsource bp acquisition, a WACC-based post-tax discount rate of 7% was used.
+For renewable power assets tested on a fair-value basis, primarily offshore wind assets (including those in equity accounted entities), a post-tax cost of equity-based discount rate range of 8.75% to 9.5% (2024 8.75% to 9.5%) was used.

 Oil and natural gas properties